firstcontributions/first-contributions/github-desktop-tutorial.md

 Now clone this repo to your machine.

 IMPORTANT: DO NOT CLONE THE ORIGINAL REPO.
-Go to your fork and clone it.
+GO TO YOUR FORK AND CLONE IT.

 To clone the repo, click on "Clone or Download" and then click on "Open in Desktop".